gravitational/teleport/rfd/0016-dynamic-configuration.md

 ### Scenario 6: static specified & `tctl create` attempt

 1. The `authentication` section is specified in `teleport.yaml`.
-   The auth server is running with dynamic configuration derived from static configuration as in Scenario 1.
+   The auth server is running with static configuration as in Scenario 1.

-2. `tctl create authpref.yaml` returns with an error indicating that the respective static configuration has been specified and that its derived dynamic configuration is fixed.
+2. `tctl create authpref.yaml` returns with an error since the command cannot be used to overwrite non-default configuration.

 #### Choice 6.A

-3. `tctl create -f authpref.yaml` allows the user to temporarily overwrite the dynamic configuration until it gets replaced by the static configuration during a restart as in Scenario 1.
+3. `tctl create -f authpref.yaml` allows the user to temporarily set the dynamic configuration until it gets replaced by the static configuration during a restart as in Scenario 1.
 In case the static configuration section is removed before the restart, the dynamic configuration corresponding to